5 Ways to Make a Splash and More Cash at Your Next Book Signing

 When you use these tips at your next book signing, you can expect to rake in more cash, and definitely make a splash.

-Tell us in Speak Your Mind below what how things went at your last book signing event?
+Tell us in Comments below how things went at your last book signing event?